Early Mad Houses in St Albans and Harpenden

 Resolved that Mr Oakley, vice chairman, be requested in concurrance with the visiting committee to make arrangements with Mr Jas.
 Q. Rumball for the temporary hiring of his cottages on Oster Hills in order to the Removal there from the Workhouse of such a number of the old women as they are capable of accommodating.
 [St Albans Union Minute Book: 16th December, 1842 [St Albans City Archives 1700A, now at HALS]1842:

 The 1850 Post Office Directory shows that the Oster Hills was now a private house - see SCOTT, Oster Hills, St Albans, late 19th century, and that J. Q. Rumball had moved to The Hall, Harpenden.
+It was licensed for the reception of insane people in November 1850 (See press cutting for details).
 The 1851 census for Harpenden shows he was still running a private lunatic asylum:

 James R RUMBALL |